ljarneving/BunSessions/README.md

 # SessionManager
 A simple class for session management in .bun applications.

-## Introduction
+## Quick start
-Bun.js is a javascript runtime with direct support for typescript and jsx and strong backward compatability with node.js.

-A simple http server can be created by running `bun init` in your terminal, which will create the following project structure:
+Running `bun init` in your terminal creates the following project structure where index.ts is the entry file (unless otherwise specified during the bun init installation wizard):
 ```
 project-name
 ├── bun.lockb